felipetancredo/bounce_challenge/part4/README.md

 The initial assumption is that we are going to run the architecture using the Google Cloud Platform.
 However, the concepts are cloud-agnostic.

-The diagram is split into some layers, find them below:
+The diagram is split into some layers.
+Find them below:

 1. **Data Collection/Ingestion Layer:**
    The data basically can arrive in our Data Platform from many different types of sources, formats, latency, etc.